Bubba Ray Dudley: Final storylines and departure (2018–2020)

-National Wrestling Alliance (2022)
+National Wrestling Alliance (2022–2023)

-On June 11, 2022, Ray would be the special guest commentator for the NWA World Women's Championship at Alwayz Ready.
+On June 11, 2022, Ray was the special guest commentator for the NWA World Women's Championship at Alwayz Ready.
 On the June 14 episode of NWA Powerrr, Bully Ray, special master of ceremonies for the night, was confronted by Mike Knox and VSK of the Cardona Family.
 Knox initially acted in kind to Ray, due to their past as members of Aces & Eights in Impact Wrestling.
 However, after accusing Ray of "leaving him high and dry" in Impact, Knox and VSK would attack him before putting him through a table.
 At NWA 74th Anniversary Show he defeated Knox in a Tables match.
+On the following episode of Powerrr, Ray started a rivalry with Matt Cardona, after Cardona interrupted his interview with Kyle Davis.
+The rivalry between Ray and Cardona continued on February 11, 2023, at Nuff Said, Ray helped NWA Worlds Heavyweight Champion Tyrus, who agreed to give Ray a title shot anytime he wanted.

+On April 7, at NWA 312, Ray defeated NWA World Television Champion Thom Latimer by disqualification, after Latimer would not stop attacking Ray in the corner.
+Prior to this, Ray went and grabbed Latimer's Television title, grabbed a microphone, and started talking about Kamille.